manish-garodia/manish-garodia/common/lib-cellar/procedures/wordlist-check/wordlist-check.md

 	![Run in Command Prompt](./images/wordlist-01-run-in-cmd-prompt.png " ")

-	- Occassionally, you may find some hiccups with PowerShell or Command Prompt.
+	- Occasionally, you may find some hiccups with PowerShell or Command Prompt.

 		## Issues with PowerShell